brihernandez/TinyCombatTools/readme.md

 **It's highly recommended that you use the `ShadowDepthOffset` and `ShadowHeightOffset` as described in the [Adding shadows](#adding-shadows-with-shadowdepthoffset-and-shadowheightoffset) section.**

 # Changelog

+### v2.2 March 5 2025
+* Mod settings can be saved and loaded to make working on multiple mods easier
+* When the mod builder opens for the first time you are prompted to select a mod profile
+* Updated many of the labels and text fields for clarity, correctness, and consistency

+### v2.1 February 7 2025
+* Big overhaul of the Asset Bundler to make it into a self-contained Mod Bundler
+* Bundler will automatically create a `Mod.json` with details for your mod
+* Added support for exporting and generating a mod description with both a thumbnail and preview image
+* Added many new fields to the mod definition

 ### v1.1 October 31 2023
 * Renamed the `Materials` folder to `SharedMaterials`